Centre for Industrial Relations and Human Resources

 Hours: 24L/24P

-Students will learn about the growth and development of consulting and its intellectual foundations.
+In this capstone course, students will learn about the growth and development of consulting and its intellectual foundations.
 After this background, consulting models and approaches will be explored and applied to real world problems.
-Students will be matched (in teams of 2 to 3) with a local non-profit in the City of Toronto and work on an actual organizational challenge.
+Students will work in groups on an actual organizational challenge.
+This challenge will either be internal to an organization or will involve external market research.

 Exclusion: IRE446H1